DANIEL-VELASCO/udacity_p1/README.md

 ## Installation <a name="installation"></a>

-In order to run the code you should count with the following libraries: pandas, numpy, seabor, matplotlib, harversine and folium
+In order to run the code you should count with the following libraries: pandas, numpy, seaborn, matplotlib, harversine and folium

 ## Project Motivation<a name="motivation"></a>